 Cats are Vulnerable While Sleeping

-The other thing to remember is that cats are their most vulnerable when they’re sleeping.
-This is why, in the wild, you’ll find cats, whether they are truly wild or feral domestic cats, sleeping in secluded, hard to reach areas.
+The other thing to remember is that cats are most vulnerable when they’re sleeping.
+This is why, in the wild, you’ll find cats, whether they are truly wild or feral domestic cats, sleeping in secluded, hard-to-reach areas.
 They will recluse themselves to a small space, often with limited entry points, where they can feel secure enough to let their guard down.

 The foot of the bed allows the cat to feel safe, be close to their trusted owner and still maintain that level of independence that is so important to our furry felines.
 There is no better compliment or profession of love you can receive from your feline friend than that, at the end of the day, they curl up at the foot of your bed.
 Or hell, maybe they just like your ned because it’s soft and cozy.
 That would make a lot more sense!
 If I were a cat, I choose to snuggle up in a warm bed with my hoomans any day.